aaronsaunders/midas/README.md

-# MIDAS: The microbial database of activated sludge
+# MIDAS: Field guide to the microbes of activated sludge

 ## This is a short version of the full information found at http://midasfieldguide.org